Formate kinase

-Thus, the two substrates of this enzyme are ATP and formate, whereas its two products are ADP and formyl phosphate.
+The enzyme characterised from the bacterium, Clostridium cylindrosporum, converts formic acid to formyl phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
+This enzyme is a transferases, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
 The systematic name of this enzyme class is ATP:formate phosphotransferase.
-This enzyme participates in glyoxylate and dicarboxylate metabolism.